allaBek/PlayMate3000/Documentations/ClassOperations.md

 ### c)imageSlices(image, mapped_matrix, corners)

-the function ***imageSlices*** does the job of cutting the squares of the board containing the pieces in order to check whether a peice exists or not in that square later on using another function. so the inputs are the image ( which is the scene frame ), the already mapped matrix of intersections, and finally the gotten corners from the function getCorners or from wherever. it takes these inputs and produces a number of small image squares as an output in an array ( the number of squares depends on the mapped_matrix )
+the function ***imageSlices*** does the job of cutting the squares of the board in the scene containing the pieces in order to check whether a peice exists or not in that square later on using another function. so the inputs are the image ( which is the scene frame ), the already mapped matrix of intersections, and finally the gotten corners from the function getCorners or from wherever. it takes these inputs and produces a number of small image squares as an output in an array ( the number of squares depends on the mapped_matrix )